swiewiora/swiewiora.github.io/_posts/2019-07-21-how-to-root-bq-aquaris-x2-pro.md

 adb reboot bootloader
 fastboot devices
 fastboot flashing unlock
-<<optional>> fastboot flashing unlock critical
-fastboot flash boot <<path to boot image>>.img fastboot reboot
+[optional] fastboot flashing unlock critical fastboot flash boot <path to boot image>.img fastboot reboot
 ```

 > Do not relock device. relock will wipe it again and make impossible applying OTA updates in the future.

 > Unlocking [critical sections](https://source.android.com/devices/bootloader/unlock-trusty) is not needed for root but it may be necessary to unlock them later for flashing custom ROM, recovery or manully installing update.
+Every flashing lock / unlock will trigger wipe.

 ## 3. Restart the phone and check if you have root